ethereum/ethereum-org/views/content/dao.md

         function executeProposal(uint proposalNumber, bytes transactionBytecode) returns (int result) {
             Proposal p = proposals[proposalNumber];
-            /* Check if the proposal can be executed */ if (now < p.votingDeadline                                                  // has the voting deadline arrived?
+            /* Check if the proposal can be executed:
+               - Has the voting deadline arrived?
-                || p.executed                                                           // has it been already executed?
+               - Has it been already executed or is it being executed?
-                || p.proposalHash != sha3(p.recipient, p.amount, transactionBytecode)   // Does the transaction code match the proposal?
+               - Does the transaction code match the proposal?
+               - Has a minimum quorum?
+            */

+            if (now < p.votingDeadline
+                || p.executed
+                || p.proposalHash != sha3(p.recipient, p.amount, transactionBytecode)
-                || p.numberOfVotes < minimumQuorum)                                    // has minimum quorum?
+                || p.numberOfVotes < minimumQuorum)
                 throw;

             /* execute result */
-            if (p.currentResult > majorityMargin) {
-                /* If difference between support and opposition is larger than margin */ p.recipient.call.value(p.amount * 1 ether)(transactionBytecode);
+            /* If difference between support and opposition is larger than margin */ if (p.currentResult > majorityMargin) {
+                // Avoid recursive calling

                 p.executed = true;
+                if (!p.recipient.call.value(p.amount * 1 ether)(transactionBytecode)) {
+                    throw;
+                }

                 p.proposalPassed = true;
             } else {
-                p.executed = true;
                 p.proposalPassed = false;
             }
             // Fire Events
             ProposalTallied(proposalNumber, p.currentResult, p.numberOfVotes, p.proposalPassed);
         }
     }

 #### How to deploy